BigBeill/Food-Recipe-Sharing-Platform/README.md

       // some logic for retrieving the objects you want to display from the server and placing it inside objectList }, [searchParams]);

-   // change the page number in the url without effecting any other url parameters function handleNewPage(newPage: number) {
+   // change the page number in the url without affecting any other url parameters function handleNewPage(newPage: number) {
       const newParam = new URLSearchParams(searchParams.toString());
       newParam.set('pageNumber', newPage.toString());